 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (16000/sec vs 8000/sec) to freeze action.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More heavily discounted: Has been available for much longer (launched in September 2001).

-Reasons to prefer the Panasonic Lumix DMC-GH4:
+Arguments in favor of the Panasonic Lumix DMC-GH4: